The Best Kayak Trolling Motor Battery: A Seasoned Kayak Anglers Guide

 Lead-Acid Wet-Cell/ Flooded Lead-Acid (FLA)

 The cheapest batteries, Wet-Cell or Flooded Lead-Acid batteries, have quickly become outdated technology.
-They are heavy and don’t hold a charge as well as the other types of batteries.
-FLA batteries also need to be maintained by topping off the water level with distilled water.
+They are heavy and don’t hold a charge like the other types of batteries.

 While your grandpa might have gotten by using this battery style, there are better options on the market today.
 That’s why I didn’t include any in the list.